snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/api/index.md

 3. Viewing the data product history
 4. Managing subscriptions for change notifications

-Each request will need to include your company's `organizationID` which is a UUID that can be retrieved from the URL immediately following the .com when visiting console:
+Each request will need to include your company's `organizationID`, the UUID that can be retrieved from the URL immediately following `snowplowanalytics.com` when visiting the BDP console:

 ![](images/orgID.png)